Archeparchy of Shamshabad: Etawah-Jaipur region

 The Etawah-Jaipur Mission region comprises the former missions of Etawah (Agra Mission) and Jaipur of the Archeparchy of Changanassery.

 The Etawah mission, was established in 1975 using the guildlines of the 1974 CBCI Calcutta chapter, and of dialogues between the Latin Catholic Archdiocese of Agra and the Syro-Malabar Catholic Archeparchy of Changanacherry.
 The mission spreads across several Latin dioceses of the Agra province.
 It was a result of the collaboration between the then Archbishops Dominic Athaide of Agra and Mar Antony Padiyara of Changanassery.
 The mission worked across all fields fulfilling the needs of the community and beyond.

 When the Eparchy of Shamshabad was erected in 2017, the mission region came under its territorial jurisdiction, and as part of the agreement signed in 2018 February between the Eparchy of Shamshabad and Archeparchy of Changanassery, the Etawah-Jaipur mission would be granted administrative, pastoral and missionary autonomy hitherto enjoyed under the Archdiocese of Agra.
 With a clause added that the regions under the mission, may in time raised to the dignity of an Eparchy or Exarchate in due course of time.

-The Jaipur mission (St. Mary's mission) was setup in 2015 as an initiative of Mar Joseph Perumthottam, and in wake of the all India jurisdiction of the church and rising needs of pastoral care in the state of Rajastan.
+The Jaipur mission (St. Mary's mission) was set up in 2015 as an initiative of Mar Joseph Perumthottam, and in wake of the all India jurisdiction of the church and rising needs of pastoral care in the state of Rajastan.
 With collaboration between the Eparch of Shamshabad, even before its formation, this mission that spread across 12 districts of Rajasthan worked extensively.
 And later entered into a similar agreement like that of Etawah mission, with the newly formed eparchy.

 In the 30th Synod of the Syro-Malabar, 2022.
 Mar Thomas Padiyath was made Auxiliary eparch of Shamshabad with a special charge of the Etawah-Jaipur region.